Quarth

-Quarth (クォース, Kwōsu), known as Block Hole outside Japan, is a hybrid puzzle/shoot 'em up game developed by Konami which was released in 1989 as an arcade game.
-Besides the arcade version, there were also ports of the game to the MSX2 (with a built-in SCC chip), Famicom, and Game Boy—home releases used the Quarth name worldwide (with the exception of the Game Boy Color release in Europe of Konami GB Collection Vol. 2, where the game was renamed to the generic title Block Game for unknown reasons).
+Quarth (クォース, Kwōsu), known as Block Hole outside Japan, is a hybrid puzzle/shoot 'em up game developed by Konami and released in 1989 as an arcade game.
+In addition to the arcade version, there were also ports of the game to the MSX2 (with a built-in SCC chip), Famicom, and Game Boy; home releases used the Quarth name worldwide (with the exception of the Game Boy Color release in Europe of Konami GB Collection Vol.2, where the game was renamed to the generic title Block Game for unknown reasons).

 Quarth was released on the Konami Net i-mode service as Block Quarth, with an updated Block Quarth DX in 2001.
 It was released without the "DX" suffix in 2005 and was made globally available through Konami Net licensing on many i-mode services offered by mobile operators.
 In Europe, for example, it was available from O2 UK, O2 Ireland, and Telefónica Spain.

 In 2005, Konami also included the game in the Nintendo DS title Ganbare Goemon: Tōkaidōchū Ōedo Tengurikaeshi no Maki.
-An emulated version of the game was released in 2006 for PlayStation 2 in Japan as part of the Oretachi Geasen Zoku Sono series.
+An emulated version of the game was released in 2006 for the PlayStation 2 in Japan as part of the Oretachi Gēsen Zoku series.
+It was also released in 2021 for the Nintendo Switch and PlayStation 4 worldwide as part of the Arcade Archives series.

 Gameplay

 Quarth is a combination of Tetris-style gameplay and a fixed shooter in the Space Invaders tradition.
 The player's focus is on falling blocks, and the action is geometrical.
 Rather than arranging the blocks together to make a row of disappearing blocks, a spaceship positioned at the bottom of the screen shoots blocks upwards to make the falling block pattern into squares or rectangles.
 Once the blocks have been arranged properly, the shape is destroyed and the player is awarded points based on the shape's size.
 The blocks continue to drop from the top of the screen in various incomplete shapes.
 As each level progresses, the blocks drop at greater speed and frequency.
-There are also various power-ups which could be located to increase your ship's speed, among other bonuses.
+There are also various power-ups which could be located to increase ship's speed, among other bonuses.

 The game continues until the blocks reach the dotted line at the bottom of the screen, whereupon the player's ship is "player's ship is "quarthed", crushed flat.